Fire safety (general)

 Where there are five or more staff, the Fire Risk Assessment must be recorded.
-In other cases (e.g. small guest houses, B&Bs and self-catering accommodation) it is good practice to record the assessment anyway to demonstrate compliance with the law.
-The logbook should contain details of maintenance and servicing to fire protection measures.
+In other cases (e.g. small attractions, B&Bs and self-catering accommodation) it is good practice to record the assessment anyway to demonstrate compliance with the law.
+The log book should contain details of maintenance and servicing to fire protection measures.
 It should also include details about alarms, detectors and fire extinguishers.

-These actions should include the measures that would be taken to identify and assist disabed people to leave the premises safely.
+These actions should include the measures that would be taken to identify and assist disabled people to leave the premises safely.

 Staff should be trained in the actions that they would be expected to take in an emergency and this should include all staff participating in periodic fire drills at least once, and preferably twice, a year.
 Where staff do not speak fluent English, special attention should be given to ensuring that instructions are fully understood by the staff concerned.

-Where a hotel is part of a complex of buildings (such as a shopping centre) or parts of the buildings are occupied by franchise holders, then the responsible person should liaise with the appropriate staff in these areas.
+Where an attraction or hotel is part of a complex of buildings (such as a shopping centre) or parts of the buildings are occupied by franchise holders, then the responsible person should liaise with the appropriate staff in these areas.

 Review the assessment periodically